TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 Indexing is defined at two levels: at the application level as property attributes on application properties classes, and by implementation classes supplied by Orleans to either update the indexes created from these attributes, or to translate LINQ queries into the retrieval of grains keyed by these indexes.

-In this discussion, generic type arguments are prefaced with 'T'. `TProperties` is the type of an application-level class containing properties to be indexed (which are marked with `IndexAttribute` or a subclass). `TIProperties` is the type of an underlying interface for such a class. `TGrainState` is the type of the state parameter of `Grain<TGrainState>`, which an indexed grain inherits from. `TIIndexableGrain` is the type of an interface that has been marked as indexable (details below).
+In this discussion, generic type arguments are prefaced with 'T'. `TProperties` is the type of an application-level class containing properties to be indexed (which are marked with `IndexAttribute` or a subclass). `TIProperties` is the type of an underlying interface for such a class. `TGrainState` is the type of the persistent state of the indexed grain; it must be a class type with an empty constructor, and an instance is created by the IIndexedState implementation as its State property, which functions as the backing store for all of the grain's persistent properties, indexed or not. `TIIndexableGrain` is the type of an interface that has been marked as indexable (details below).

 The examples in this discussion use the SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing.
 View the readme.md in that directory for instructions on running the sample.
 The SportsTeamIndexing.Interfaces project defines the grain and properties interfaces (and property classes, because the grain interface definition requires the property class definition), the SportsTeamIndexing.Grains directory defines the Grain (and GrainState) classes, and OrleansClient\ClientProgram.cs creates and queries the indexed grains.